PPC Optimization: 5 AdWords Features to Strengthen your Campaign

-While this report isn’t new, it’s a powerful driver of actionable insights.
-Search Funnels provide users critical information about the path consumers take before they convert.
-Search Funnels (which can be found under conversions within reporting) offers a set of eight reports: top conversions; assisted conversions; first click analysis; last click analysis; time lag and path length.
+While this report isn’t new, it’s a powerful driver of actionable insights that help with PPC management.
+Search funnels provide users critical information about the path consumers take before they convert.
+Search funnels (which can be found under conversions within reporting) offers a set of eight reports, including: top conversions, assisted conversions, first click analysis, last click analysis, time lag and path length.

 The following Google AdWords video walks users through all eight of the search funnels reports.

 5. Google Analytics Merge